Our board of directors bring a wealth of skills and experience to guide our focus.

 Judith Turbyne

 Judith has spent the majority of their professional life working for, volunteering for or studying the charity and voluntary sectors and are driven by a passion for social justice.
 Judith initially volunteered in community development in Guatemala which started their journey working in international development and solidarity.
-This led me to working for Christian Aid in Latin America and the Caribbean before working as the CEO of Progressio Ireland (international development organisation).
+This led them to working for Christian Aid in Latin America and the Caribbean before working as the CEO of Progressio Ireland (international development organisation).

 Judith moved back to Scotland to be closer to family and spent eight years working as Head of Engagement with the Scottish Charity Regulator (OSCR) in which time they lead the Regulator’s work on Safeguarding, out of which came a new piece of guidance for the sector.
 They then went on to become CEO of Children in Scotland.